 New Jersey Contested Divorce

 If you have recently decided to divorce, you may find that you are unable to agree with your spouse on important issues such as child support, alimony and division of assets/liabilities.
-The services of an experienced and aggressive NJ divorce attorney will be invaluable to assist you through the divorce process.
+This may mean that you will undergo what is known as a contested divorce.
+As everything could become extremely contentious, you need your attorney to fight vigorously for you and your children when needed, and understand when to employ a surgical precision to achieve the best outcome for your situation.

 Understanding Contested Divorce